microsoft/vscode-nodebook/README.md

   });
 ```

 For the actual tranformation we have to find all places in the DAP protocol where file paths or URIs are used.
 These places are all represented by the `DebugProtocol.Source` interface and the visitor function `visitSources` can be used to "visit" those places and perform the mapping.
-Since the `visitSources` function depends heavily on the DAP specification, it should really live in the corresponding DAP npm module, but for now this sample just contains a copy that might get out of date.
+Since the `visitSources` function depends heavily on the DAP specification, it should really live in the corresponding DAP npm module, but for now this sample just contains a copy (that might get out of date over time).

 Here is the Nodebook sample tracker that converts cell URIs to tmp file paths and vice versa:
 ```ts